 The New Hollywood era, also known as the American New Wave, the Hollywood Renaissance, and the auteur period, is when the Swinging '60s arrived in Hollywood.
-It was marked by the rise of a new generation of young, film-school-educated, countercultural filmmakers — directors, actors and writers alike — whom Hollywood felt could speak to the new generation of young people in ways that their older stars could not.
+Lasting from approximately 1965 to 1983 (though different sources give different estimates, with one such example being pictured above), it was marked by the rise of a new generation of young, film-school-educated, countercultural filmmakers — directors, actors and writers alike — whom Hollywood felt could speak to the new generation of young people in ways that their older stars could not.
 By this point in time, Hollywood was desperate to hold onto any remaining scrap of relevance in an era that saw its dominance of American pop culture pulverized by the trifecta of television grabbing its mass audience, foreign cinema by masters like Akira Kurosawa, Michelangelo Antonioni, Ingmar Bergman, and François Truffaut eroding its critical respectability, and independent films such as those produced by John Cassavetes and Roger Corman sucking up young talent.
 Driven by a combination of mercantile interests (keeping pace with the changing tastes of the moviegoing public) and genuine enthusiasm to depict stories and elements never before seen in American cinema, the studios opened the doors like never before.
 Aspiring filmmakers who had graduated from film school and made one or two movies could now shop their big ideas to the studios and receive total Auteur License of the kind that Orson Welles had received for Citizen Kane.
 The result was a decade or so of bold experimentation, perhaps the greatest creative explosion in mainstream American cinema.

 The rise of the New Golden Age...

-Bonnie and Clyde and Easy Rider, released in 1967 and 1969 respectively, are often cited as the first New Hollywood films.
+While the exact starting point of this era is a matter of contention, with Wikipedia repeatedly shifting the starting point on its list back and forth (the earliest entry on the list as of this writing is 1965's Mickey One), Bonnie and Clyde and Easy Rider, released in 1967 and 1969 respectively, are cited by the widest variety of sources as the first New Hollywood films.
 They were made by big studios (Warner Bros. and Columbia Pictures, respectively) and featured several of their hot young stars, and yet they had violence, sexuality, and a dark tone that owed more to European cinema than anything homegrown.
 However, these films were, in many ways, the culmination of a larger trend in American cinema, stemming from the collapse of The Hays Code.
 The Code had already lost its primary reason for being in 1952 when the US Supreme Court declared film to be a protected art form under the First Amendment.
 By the late '50s, such filmmakers as Otto Preminger, Billy Wilder, Elia Kazan, and Alfred Hitchcock were already breaking down the Code and putting in challenging content.
 By the mid-'60s, major studios had forced it to bend to approve "special exceptions" for critically-hailed, challenging fare, like The Pawnbroker with its short scene of plot-relevant nudity and Who's Afraid of Virginia Woolf? with its equally plot-relevant harsh language.
 The illusion of the Code's importance ended with the 1966 release of Michelangelo Antonioni's Blowup, which featured explicit nudity and, moreover, was produced and distributed by a major studio, MGM.
 When the Code tried to challenge it, MGM released the film unrated, and it became a critical and box office smash hit.

 This opened the floodgates for the era of permissiveness that would typify '70s filmmaking, with the censorship code replaced by a ratings system formed in 1968 by the new boss of the Motion Picture Association of America (MPAA), Jack Valenti.
 Unlike the Hays Code, which only allowed sorta-edgy content that, today, would probably qualify for a PG (or a very light PG-13), the MPAA's new rating system recognized the space in the public sphere for films for an adult audience, creating a compromise between anti-censorship artists and Moral Guardians by establishing four tiers for films: "G" for family-friendly films, "M" for films with potentially disturbing subject matter that were still determined to be all-ages appropriate, "R" for films that were deemed objectionable for children to view, and "X" for explicit and potentially offensive movies.note The new freedom afforded by the MPAA's ratings system encouraged studios to sponsor and accept bold and radical new content.
 Films like Bonnie and Clyde, The Graduate, Midnight Cowboy, Cool Hand Luke, The Producers, and Easy Rider broke countless taboos, earning immense critical acclaim and, often, box office returns in the process.